sgrvinod/chess-transformers/README.md

 <p align="center"> <a href="https://github.com/sgrvinod/chess-transformers/releases/tag/v0.1.0"><img alt="Version" src="https://img.shields.io/github/v/tag/sgrvinod/chess-transformers?label=version"></a> <a href="https://github.com/sgrvinod/chess-transformers/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/sgrvinod/chess-transformers?label=license"></a></p>
 <br>

-*Chess Transformers* contains code for training transformer models to play chess by learning from human games.
+*Chess Transformers* is a library for training transformer models to play chess by learning from human games.

 This is in initial development and the public API may change at any time.